-Adolf Hitler is not someone who generally gets good press, without him however, Volkswagen would never have been born.
-Although Hitler could not drive himself, he had an extremely keen interest in cars and it was this interest that led him to Ferdinand Porsche.
-Porsche had been working on various car designs when in 1933 Hitler demanded Porsche revise his 1931 car design and make it accessible to the working class German.
+VW is the result of German car designer Ferdinand Porsche had been working on various car designs when in 1933 Hitler demanded Porsche being asked to revise his 1931 car design and make it accessible to the working class German, pre-WWII.
 Although Porsche had many misgivings when he saw the first design brief, he decided he would take on the project as it was such a challenge.
 Charged with designing a car that could carry two adults and three children, achieve a top speed of 60 mpg, return at least 33 miles per gallon and all for one thousand Reich marks (around the price of a motorcycle at the time), there is no wonder Porsche had his doubts.

 These prototypes known as the Kdf-Wagen, were handed to Erwin Komenda, a colleague of Porsche's, to develop further.
 Komenda's previous position had been Chief Engineer with Daimler-Benz, where his duties had covered taking prototypes and improving their performance by reducing the weight and the use of streamlining.
-After a period of time in the wind tunnel, Komenda developed the bodyshape of the prototype into what is now instantly recognisalbe as the Volkswagen Beetle.
+After a period of time in the wind tunnel, Komenda developed the body shape of the prototype into what is now instantly recognisable as the Volkswagen Beetle.

 A purpose built factory and town for the workforce (KdF-Stadt), were constructed to manufacture the new car, but in the same month as production began war was declared and production was switched to military vehicles.